-Every year in the weeks leading up to the holidays my thoughts turn to the tributaries of Lake Ontario’s southern and eastern shores, and the steelhead that are filing into them daily.
+Every winter, in the weeks leading up to the holidays, my thoughts turn to the tributaries of Lake Ontario’s southern and eastern shores, and the steelhead that are filing into them daily.
 Nearly every year I find myself behind the curve and missing out on the hot bite that comes with fresh fish.
 But luckily for procrastinators like me, the bite has been rising in a slow crescendo this year as opposed to a rushing tidal wave of fresh fish.
-The preparation for winter steelhead is almost a ritual at this point, an annual excavation of winter fishing gear tucked away in closets and numerous trips to the local fly shop.
+The preparation for Great Lakes Steelhead is almost a ritual at this point, an annual excavation of fishing gear tucked away in closets and numerous trips to the local fly shop.
 Steelhead season on the Great Lakes is here, and this author’s stoke for NY chromers couldn’t be higher!

 Make a Game Plan